Guide to Grid View

 enter image description here

-Once you’ve created a Grid, you can share the link with anyone.
-When sharing the view, you can control how others see what you share by using Filters or Hide fields.
+After creating a Grid, you have the option to share the link with anyone.
+When you decide to share the view, you have the flexibility to control how others perceive the shared information by utilizing Filters or Hide fields.

 <iframe src="YOUR_URL" frameborder="0" width="100%" height="400"></iframe>